ngagnon/flybywire/README.md

 When evaluating the ACLs on a file or folder, the least permissive ACL is used?

-@TODO: probably allow virtual folders to be created via the wire, to "mount" shared folders under a user's home folder let's say

 The default port number is 6767.

-@TODO: should a different port number be specified for TLS?
-=> actually, should use TLS by default with a self-signed certificate, with a prompt to add to trust store on the client side, like SSH
-@TODO: might be useful to allow key-based authentication, like SSH (client-cert TLS auth)

 Server
 ===